27 Branch Rename FAQs

 27.4 What do I need to change?

-Bioconductor developers will have to rename default branches on their repositories to ‘devel’.
-This includes GitHub and other local copies of their repositories including those from collaborators.
+We recommend Bioconductor developers to rename default branches on their local repositories to ‘devel’.
+Optionally (and highly encouraged), GitHub and other local copies of affected repositories, including those from collaborators, should have their branches renamed.

 Bioconductor users will not need to do anything.